Special offer

 1. What programming languages are you familiar with?

-Ask the applicant about the programming languages they’re fluent in and specifically what their top three are.
-This question helps you gauge the applicant’s programming proficiency and knowledge, and it allows you to find out if their skills are a good fit for your company.
+Ask the applicant about the programming languages they’re fluent in and which three they consider their strongest.
+This question helps you gauge the applicant’s programming proficiency and knowledge, including how well their skill set aligns with your organization’s current needs and technology stack.

 2. Are you familiar with object-oriented programming (OOP)?

-OOP is a standard convention for software developers and engineers, and there are several terms that a good candidate should be able to define or explain.
+OOP is a core concept for most software developers and engineers and a qualified candidate will be able to define and discuss several terms.
 These include:

 • Static or class initializer